Cyclic/collective pitch mixing

 Cyclic/collective pitch mixing (CCPM) is a control concept employed in collective pitch radio-controlled helicopters.
 CCPM reduces mechanical complexity and increases precision of control of the helicopter rotor's swashplate.
-Unlike conventional systems in which a single actuator is responsible for a single axis, CCPM mechanisms allow multiple actuators to work together to manipulate all axis of control.
+Unlike conventional systems in which a single actuator is responsible for a single axis, CCPM mechanisms allow multiple actuators to work together to manipulate all axes of control.

 Conventional operation

 Older model helicopters use three independent servos to manipulate the swashplate.
 The elevator servo is used to tilt the swashplate forward and aft (longitudinal cyclic), varying the aircraft's pitch.
 The aileron servo is used to tilt the swashplate left and right (lateral cyclic), varying the aircraft's roll.
 The collective pitch servo raises and lowers the entire swashplate, varying the collective, and hence the pitch of all the rotor blades collectively.
 An intermediate mechanical mixing system is used to transfer the control inputs from the servos to the swashplate, therefore the name of mechanical CCPM (mCCPM).
 This requires an elaborate system of control rods and levers, which often contains many ball bearings.